FC

 • Collect and organize the paperwork according to the Crew Drill Production Documents (see below).
 Give the paperwork and media cards to the Producer.

-• Complete the Daily Production Report (DPR) and post to the DPRs channel in Teams as a PDF by 11:00pm that day.
+• Complete the Daily Production Report (DPR) and, after it’s been approved by the 1st AD, post it to the DPRs channel in Teams as a PDF by 11:00pm that day.

 • Production